Frank Hogan: Career

 In 1949, he considered a run for Mayor of New York when William O'Dwyer announced that he would not seek re-election.
 Hogan ended the campaign after O'Dwyer changed his mind to run again.
 He decided to run for the United States Senate in 1958 for the seat that Irving Ives was vacating.
-While Democratic leaders Averell Harriman and mayor Robert F. Wagner preferred a candidate with a larger statewide profile, Carmine DeSapio, the head of Tammany Hall pushed Hogan's candidacy.
+While Democratic leaders Averell Harriman and mayor Robert Wagner Jr. preferred a candidate with a larger statewide profile, Carmine DeSapio, the head of Tammany Hall pushed Hogan's candidacy.
 The move backfired on DeSapio with Kenneth B. Keating defeating Hogan and Nelson Rockefeller becoming Governor of New York.

 In later years, some of assistants criticized his style as being too rigid and old-fashioned and that he may have been in office too long.
 They cited his prosecution of comedian Lenny Bruce in 1964 and anti-war protestors at Columbia University in 1968.
 In 1971, Governor Nelson Rockefeller appointed Maurice Nadjari over Hogan and the other New York City district attorneys to lead investigations under the Knapp Commission, which mayor John Lindsay established to investigate police corruption.
 Chairman Whitman Knapp said that Hogan did not properly investigate corruption in the New York City Police Department leading to Nadjari's appointment.
 The move left Hogan feeling humiliated and damaged his friendship with Knapp, one of his former assistants.

 The Knapp fallout and a primary challenge from William vanden Heuvel led to speculation that Hogan would not seek a ninth term in office.
 However, he surprised observers by running in the 1973 election.
 Vanden Heuvel's campaign message was that the city needed someone new in the district attorney's office.
 Several days before the election, the New York City Bar Association gave vanden Heuvel an "unqualified" rating, which may have affected his support.
 In the end, Hogan won with a two-to-one edge in votes.